Client Tips Article: Preparing For Your Headshot Session

 For group headshot sessions please provide us with a list of names organized by time slot or have each individual hold up their name written on paper or a whiteboard.

-FORMAT
+HEADSHOT DELIVERY FORMAT

-Communication
+Open Communication

-Scheduling Stressors
+No Scheduling Stressors

 Plan your session date and time slot so that you don’t have disrupting calls or meetings distracting you during the session.
 Ideally you don’t have anything scheduled too closely to either side of your session time.

-Rested Face
+Well Rested Face

 The following sections are only suggestions and should be ignored if they contradict your brand identity or wardrobe wishes.